JoshBClemons/gesture_recognition/README.md

 Project inspired by Brenner Heintz's "Training a Neural Network to Detect Gestures with OpenCV in Python" [1] and Chad Hart's "Computer Vision on the Web with WebRTC and TensorFlow" [2].
 I heavily referenced Miguel Grinberg's "flack" repository code and architecture while developing this application [3].

+As of 3/17/2021, this application is running at 'https://3.142.74.175/'

+Check out the article I wrote about this application at _____.

 Sources
 1. Main article: https://towardsdatascience.com/training-a-neural-network-to-detect-gestures-with-opencv-in-python-e09b0a12bdf1.
 GitHub: https://github.com/athena15/project_kojak
 2. Main article: https://webrtchacks.com/webrtc-cv-tensorflow/.
 GitHub: https://github.com/webrtcHacks/tfObjWebrtc